Cowboys Beat Giants 40-37 Thanks to Prescott's Heroics

 Third Quarter: Cowboys Take Control

-Dallas seized momentum early in the third quarter when Phillips intercepted a Prescott pass intended for Lamb, giving the Giants excellent field position.
-However, the Cowboys' defense stiffened, forcing a field goal.
+Dallas took charge early in the third quarter when Phillips intercepted a pass from Prescott that was meant for Lamb.
+This gave the Giants good field position, but the Cowboys' defense held strong and forced them to settle for a field goal.

-The turning point came when Williams broke free for a spectacular 30-yard rushing touchdown, showing why the Cowboys had faith in the former Broncos running back.
-This score gave Dallas their first lead of the game.
+The big moment came when Williams broke free for a fantastic 30-yard rushing touchdown, showing why the Cowboys believed in him after his time with the Broncos.
+This touchdown gave Dallas their first lead of the game.

 Score after Q3: Cowboys 17, Giants 13